carloscm/gossie/README.md

 This is a fork of the original Gossie library created by carloscm.

+Some of the changes / additions in this fork:

+- the `mockgossie` package, which implements an in-memory store for your tests.

 # About

 Gossie is a Go library for Apache Cassandra.
 It includes a wrapper for the Cassandra 1.0 Thrift bindings with utilities for connection pooling, primitive type marshaling and easy query building.
 It also includes a higher level layer that allows mapping structs to Cassandra column famlilies, with support for advanced features like composite column names.